RoslyndWilliams/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-<h3>Step 1: Connect to your Virtual Machine with Remote Desktop</h3>
+<h3>Step 1: Connect to Your Virtual Machine with Remote Desktop</h3>

 - If you need help connecting to your virtual machine, please see my tutorial [here](https://github.com/roslyndwilliams/virtual-machine)

-<h3>Step 2: Install / Enable Internet Information Services (IIS) in Windows</h3>
+<h3>Step 2: Install and Enable Internet Information Services (IIS) in Windows</h3>

-- At the bottom left, search control panel.
+- At the bottom left, search for Control Panel
-- Select uninstall a program underneath programs.
+- Underneath Programs, select Uninstall A Program
-- On the left side, select Turn Windows features on or off
+- On the left side of the screen, select Turn Windows Features On Or Off
-- Select Internet Information Services, and select OK.
+- Select Internet Information Services, and select OK

 <p align="center">